PI Planning Meaning

 Remote Challenges of PI Planning:

-One of the major challenges is cross located teams.
-Though, Agile principle says, face to face communication, it becomes practically impossible to have face to face communication.
+One of the major challenges is cross-located teams.
+Though, Agile principle says, face-to-face communication, it becomes practically impossible to have face-to-face communication.
 If bringing everyone on the same page is the first challenge, then keeping all the remote teams interactive and focused is another big challenge.
-Though, video conferencing can help make it possible to connect, but still it remains the challenge.
+Though video conferencing can help make it possible to connect, still it remains a challenge.